-The Federal Energy Management Program (FEMP) provides acquisition guidance and Federal efficiency requirements for water-cooled ice machines.
-Federal laws and executive orders mandate that agencies meet these efficiency requirements in all procurement and acquisition actions that are not specifically exempted by law.
+The Federal Energy Management Program (FEMP) provides acquisition guidance and federal efficiency requirements for water-cooled ice machines.
+Federal laws and requirements mandate that agencies meet these efficiency requirements in all procurement and acquisition actions that are not specifically exempted by law.

 Meeting Efficiency Requirements for Water-Cooled Ice Machines

 Federal agencies must purchase water-cooled ice machines that are 15% or more efficient than allowed by federal standards and use no more than 25 gallons of potable water per 100 pounds of ice made.
 These ice machines must be connected to a cooling tower; single-pass cooling using city water is not allowed.
 If access to a cooling tower is not available or if the cooling tower does not operate year round, then an ENERGY STAR-qualified air-cooled ice machine (ACIM) must be used.

 |Table 1.
 Efficiency Requirements for Federal Purchases|